 If you want a trip back in time to Tudor England, a visit to Hever Castle & Gardens is just the ticket.
-This beautiful, fairy-tale castle was the childhood home of King Henry VIII’s second wife, Anne Boleyn, and looks fit for any Queen.
+This beautiful, fairy-tale castle was famously the childhood home of Anne Boleyn, King Henry VIII’s second wife, and looks fit for any Queen.

-Located in the South-East of England, the magnificent Hever Castle is easily accessible by road or train and makes a great day trip from London.
+Located in Kent in South-East England, the magnificent Hever Castle is easily accessible by road or train and makes a great day trip from London.

 Our travel guide will help you plan your own visit to Hever Castle.
 It gives information on the castle’s history and what you can expect to do and see on your visit to Hever Castle.
 Discover what attractions the castle has for children and why a visit is a great day out for all the family.

 History of Hever Castle

 Hever Castle was originally built in 1270 as a defensive motte and bailey castle.
 It has a history of over 700 years, but was most famously the childhood home of Anne Boleyn.
-You’ll see a lot of Tudor features, which can be attributed to her family’s residence there.
+Visitors can still see many Tudor features, which can be attributed to her family’s residence there.

 Anne Boleyn was born in 1501 to Thomas Boleyn, Earl of Wiltshire and Lady Elizabeth Howard.
 She became Queen of England from 1533 to 1536, after becoming the second wife of King Henry VIII.
 Subsequently, Henry became a frequent visitor to the castle.
 Unfortunately for Anne Boleyn, she was beheaded shortly after at the King’s orders in the Tower of London.

-Another of Henry VIII’s wives, Anne of Cleves, later lived in Hever Castle for the final 17 years of her life.
+However, another of Henry VIII’s wives, Anne of Cleves, later lived in Hever Castle for the final 17 years of her life.
 Ownership was then passed to several affluent families, including the Waldegraves and the Humphreys.

 Unfortunately, Hever Castle then fell into disrepair until 1903, when it was acquired by a wealthy American, William Waldorf Astor.
-Astor invested a lot of time and money renovating the castle and upgrading it to its current glory.
-It was Astor who created the “Tudor village” and Italian Garden.
+Astor invested time and money into renovating the castle and restoring it to its former glory.

 What can you do on a visit to Hever Castle?